Elizabeth Mantell: Education

-During her first trip to Scotland, Elizabeth Mantell completed a year in Macduff Infant School.
+During her first trip to Scotland, Mantell completed a year in Macduff Infant School.
 Upon returning to Northern Rhodesia, she began her formal education as a student in her mother's home-school in Abercorn which grew to have about 20 students.
 After moving back to Scotland, she was later enrolled at Macduff Primary School and Banff Academy.

 She later studied at St Colm's College in Edinburgh, the Church of Scotland's missionary training college, where she obtained the knowledge appropriate for being a missionary in Africa.

 Career

 On 1 August 1960 Mantell began her nursing career at Aberdeen Royal Infirmary where she became a state registered nurse.
 In the next year she qualified as a midwife at Queen Charlotte's Maternity Hospital in London.
-When caring for her mother in Macduff in 1971, she worked as District Nurse in Macduff, Banff, and the surrounding area.
+While caring for her mother in Macduff in 1971, she worked as a local District Nurse.
 After further study, she qualified as a Clinical Tutor in Midwifery and earned her community nursing qualification.
-She used this nursing knowledge when focusing her profession on missionary work.

 Church involvement

-Mantell focused a large part of her life on her religion and the Macduff Parish Church, an organization of Protestant denomination.
-Mantell was a very active member of the church, and her faith was a very important part of her life.
+Mantell focused a large part of her life on her religion and the Protestant Macduff Parish Church.
+Mantell was an active member of the church, and her faith was an important part of her life.
 During her time at the Church of Scotland, Mantell took on the leadership role of ordination to eldership of Kirk Session, served as representative elder to Buchan Presbytery, and led teen Bible classes.
-Additionally, during her missionary service Mantell was a part of the Nurses' Christian Fellowship.
+Later during her missionary service Mantell was a part of the Nurses' Christian Fellowship.
 This was a prime example of the importance of holistic care to Mantell, as the group taught girls to appreciate their faith in addition to learning nursing skills.

 Personal life

-Elizabeth Mantell was never married and had no children.
+Mantell was never married and had no children.

 Call to service

-Elizabeth Mantell's start to missionary service was mainly fuelled by two things: her love for Africa and her self-proclaimed religious calling.
+Mantell's start to missionary service was fuelled by two things: her love for Africa and her religious calling.
 After growing up as a young girl in Africa, Mantell had fond memories of her time there and was eager to return to her country of birth.
 Additionally, she felt the call of God while working in the Aberdeen Royal Infirmary, seeing it as her religious duty to aid the sick in Africa.
 She was accepted to work as a missionary Malawi and in 1966 at the age of 25, Mantell returned to Africa to begin missionary service.